 - Terminations, including wrongful termination claims;

-- Non-disclosure agreements;
+- Non-disclosure and non-compete agreements;

 - Independent contractors;